christdiedforoursins/jekyll-gospel-presentation/README.md

 - **Simple and Responsive Design:** A clean, single-page layout optimized for mobile and desktop devices.
 - **Jekyll Powered:** Built using Jekyll for easy customization and templating.

+## Demo Site

+The demo site can be accessed [here](https://christdiedforoursins.github.io/jekyll-gospel-presentation/)

 ## Getting Started

 ### Prerequisites